Student Engagement & Wellness

 • Students who have not been charged the Clinical Fee may elect to pay the clinical fee to access medical services.
 To do so, please contact Student Health and Counseling at 215-746-3535 or Insurance Compliance at 215-746-4200 to request and submit required information to opt-in to paying the fee.
 The Clinical Fee will be charged to your student account.

-The Public Health and Wellbeing division of Wellness at Penn (formerly Campus Health) seeks to create a community of care through advocacy, education, and action.
+The Public Health and Wellbeing Division of Wellness at Penn (formerly Campus Health) seeks to create a community of care through advocacy, education, and action.
 Their dedicated staff focuses on a wide variety of healthy living topics, including sleep hygiene, stress reduction, nutrition, exercise, and sexual health.
-Public Health and Wellbeing also consists of Immunization and Insurance Compliance, the Penn Farm, and the SUPER (Substance Use, Prevention, Education, and Recovery) Program.
+Public Health and Wellbeing also consists of Immunization and Insurance Compliance and the Penn Farm.

 Reach-A-Peer Help Line is an anonymous peer-support service founded and run by Penn student volunteers.
 The phone number is 215-573-2RAP (2727).